Harvey, Severino power Orioles to 4-3 win over Tigers

 DETROIT (AP) — Matt Harvey extended his shutout streak to 18 1/3 innings, and Pedro Severino homered twice, leading the Baltimore Orioles to a 4-3 win over the Detroit Tigers on Friday night.

 Harvey (6-10) allowed six hits in 6 1/3 innings without walking a batter.
-The right-hander struck out five and pitched a third straight scoreless start for the first time in his career.
+After a terrible start to the year, the right-hander pitched a third straight scoreless start for the first time in his career.

+“This is great, because it is tough to keep going out there and not getting any results,” Harvey said.
+“I can’t throw 100 with a 93-mph slider anymore.
+I have to pitch backward and trust my stuff.”

 Cole Sulser pitched the ninth for his fourth save.